Nizam-ul-Mulk, Asaf Jah I: Governor of Malwa

 Mughal empress's mother alarmed Nizam that "Plans are already being made to mount a strong invasion of the south, be on your guard" Meanwhile Sayyed brothers ordered Alim Ali-(Uninformed by Sayyed brothers about Nizam's appointment as Viceroy of Deccan) to march towards Nizam and stop him from reaching Aurangabad.
 Nizam wanted to avoid any war against a 20-year-old Alim Ali and sent his envoy, but all his efforts to avoid war went in vain when in July 1720 AD Alim Ali approached with his army, though Alim Ali fought with bravery he lost against Nizam well-equipped army.
 Frustrated with the defeat of Alim Ali, the Sayyed brothers now decided to attack with a much larger imperial army of 50,000 led by Emperor Muhammad Shah, they decided to move towards the south by collecting reinforcement from Rajputana.
-While the Mughal army was encamped in the outskirts of Delhi, a plot was devised against the Sayyid brothers and a section of Nizam's sympathizers a Turcic soldier assassinated the commander and chief of the Mughal Army Sayyid Hussain (one of Sayyed Brothers) on 9 October 1720.
+While the Mughal army was encamped in the outskirts of Delhi, a plot was devised against the Sayyid brothers and a section of Nizam's sympathizers a Turkic soldier assassinated the commander and chief of the Mughal Army Sayyid Hussain (one of Sayyed Brothers) on 9 October 1720.
 When Abdullah Khan was informed about the death of his brother, he became furious and marched towards Delhi from Agra to avenge his brother's murder, he led an army against the Emperor Muhammad Shah with his own puppet Emperor, Ibrahim.
 Muhammad Shah assigned Nizam's uncle and sympathizer Muhammad Amin Khan Turani to march towards Agara to deal with Abdullah Khan, the battle was fought near Hasanpur, and most of Abdullah Khan army deserted him, Abdullah Khan personally fought on foot following the Barha tradition and was captured in November 1720, and eventually being poisoned while in captivity.
-Muhammad Shah was crowned Emperor without any regent and Muhammad Amin Khan Turani was appointed as first Grand vizier.
-Nizam choose to continued his stay in Deccan and when Muhammad Amin Khan Turani died in 1721, he was offered to be Grand vizier of Mughal Empire.
+Muhammad Shah was crowned Emperor without any regent and Muhammad Amin Khan Turani was appointed as the first Grand vizier.
+Nizam chose to continue his stay in Deccan and when Muhammad Amin Khan Turani died in 1721, he was offered the position of the Grand Vizier of the Mughal Empire.